Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - Tags a specific commit with `v1.0`.

+- **Description**: Creating a tag marks a specific point in the commit history as important.
+Tags are often used for marking release points (e.g., v1.0, v2.0).

 ### **9.2 List all tags**
 ```sh
 git tag
 ```

+- **Description**: Listing all tags shows all the tags that have been created in the repository.

 ### **9.3 Push tags to a remote repository**
 ```sh
 git push origin --tags
 ```

+- **Description**: Pushing tags sends all local tags to the remote repository.
+This is useful for sharing release points with others.

 ### **9.4 Delete a tag**
 ```sh
 git tag -d <tag_name>
 ```

+- **Description**: Deleting a tag removes it from the local repository.
+To delete a tag from the remote repository, you need to push the deletion.

 ---